CodyHelbling/iota-example-localstack-terraform/README.md

 ## Getting Started

 In one console: `localstack start`
-- This is nice to keep open because it can catch output from localstack services.
-- If you don't want to spin up all AWS services `export SERVICES=dynamodb,iam,lambda` before running `localstack start`
+- Optional: Only spin up necessary services with `export SERVICES=dynamodb,iam,lambda` before running `localstack start`

 In another: `cd terraform; make all` (from project root)